addok/addok/docs/index.md

 - it does batch geocoding (through CSV for now)
 - it has a debug shell for inspecting the index
 - it's configurable in many details
+- it's extendable by plugins
 - it's open source

 Start by [installing it](install.md).

 ## Show me the code

-The code is published via [Github](https://github.com/etalab/addok/).
+The code is published via [Github](https://github.com/addok/addok/).

 ## Licence